Helpline 1800 18 7263

 Our physical and mental health interacts continually.
 Getting enough sleep, eating healthy meals and avoiding recreational drugs and excessive alcohol not only does your body good, but will make you feel good too.
 Too much caffeine can contribute to feeling anxious, so try reducing or even giving up coffee or other drinks that contain caffeine, such as cola.
 Try not to drink too much alcohol to make yourself feel better.
 It can actually make Anxiety and Depression worse and will also not be good for your physical health.

 Be open with your doctor about any suicidal thoughts.
-They are a clear sign that your treatment needs to be improved, by a change in medication or in some other way.
-Make an agreement with family or friends that you’ll call them if you’re in danger of taking action on these thoughts, so that help can be called.
-Keep a list of essential telephone numbers with you, including that of your doctor, someone you’ve promised to call if you feel suicidal, and the number of Lifeline (13 11 14).
+They are a sign that your treatment needs to be improved, by a change in medication or in some other way.
+Make an plan of who you can call if you need support or are at risk of acting on thoughts of suicide.
+Keep a list of essential telephone numbers with you, including that of your doctor, someone you’ve promised to call if you feel suicidal, and the number of Lifeline (13 11 14) and Suicide Call Back Service (1300 659 467).

-For further information, please see Thinking of suicide, which is specifically for helping to manage and prevent suicidal feelings.
+For further information, please see Finding help if you're feeling suicidal, which is specifically for helping to manage and prevent suicidal feelings.

 Helping someone who is depressed or anxious means learning skills and attitudes that will help you as well.